 - Cookies for customizing the user interface.

-- Certain add-on cookies (plug-in) to exchange social content.
+- Certain add-on cookies (plug-ins) to exchange social content.

-Third-party cookies are sent from a computer or domain that is not managed by the publisher, but by another entity that processes the data obtained.
+Third-party cookies are sent by a computer or domain that is not managed by the publisher, but rather by another entity that processes the data obtained.

-Session cookies collect and store data while the user accesses a web page and disappear at the end of the session.
+Session cookies collect and store data while a user navigates a website and then expire at the end of the session.

-Persistent cookies are stored in the terminal and can be accessed and processed during a period defined by the person responsible for the cookie, which can range from a few minutes to several years.
+Persistent cookies are stored in the terminal and can be accessed and processed for a set period of time, which can range from a few minutes to several years.

 - Technical cookies.

-They allow the user to navigate through a web page, platform, or application and to use the different options or services that exist in it.
-This includes cookies for controlling traffic and data communication, identifying the session, accessing restricted access parts, among others.
+They allow the user to navigate through a web page, platform, or application and use the various options or services available.
+Cookies are used for a variety of purposes, including controlling traffic and data communication, identifying the session, and accessing restricted access parts, among others.

-Cookies for management of advertising spaces also fall in this category.
-These cookies are exempt from all obligations when they are used exclusively to allow the provision of the service requested by the user.
+This category also includes cookies used to manage advertising spaces.
+These cookies are exempt from all obligations when they are used exclusively to provide the service requested by the user.

-They allow a personalized user experience in a website, memorizing options and choices such as language, filters, etc.
+They allow a personalized user experience in a website by remembering options and choices such as language, filters, etc.

-The GT29 stated that they are not exempt from the duty to obtain informed consent for their use, but are unlikely to represent a privacy risk when they are first-party cookies.
+According to the WP29, they are not exempt from the duty to obtain informed consent for their use, but they are unlikely to pose a privacy risk when they are first-party cookies.

-What and how to inform users about cookies?
+What and how should users be informed about cookies?

 Users should be informed about:

-- Definition, type, generic function, and purpose of cookies.
+- Cookie definition, type, generic function, and purpose.